jukkakoskinen/alphabet-chaser/README.md

 ## Running the Game

+### Ensure you are inside the frontend directory!

 To start the development server and play the game locally:

 ```bash
 npm run dev
 ```

 This will launch the game on your default browser.
-If not, open [http://localhost:3000](http://localhost:3000) manually.
+If not, open [http://localhost:5173](http://localhost:5173) manually.

 ## Build for Production